 4.1 The impact of biomass and archetype on optimal legal catch levels, optimal enforcement levels, and illegal fishing effort

-As expected, the optimal TAC for the small-scale lobster fishery example is dependent on the stock biomass and the industry archetype.
-Under all industry archetypes, the optimal TAC increases with increasing stock biomass.
-The optimal TAC for the lobster fishery was always lower when a dive tourism industry was present; in this case, the value that the tourism industry receives from lobster biomass in the water is sufficient to reduce the economically optimal TAC.
-While this analysis only includes dive tourism and fishing industries, it is likely that including other stakeholders and ecosystem services in the analysis would alter the optimal legal harvest levels; specifically, including other stakeholders who value biomass in the water would likely further reduce the optimal legal harvest levels and increase optimal enforcement effort [21,35].

-The optimal enforcement level for this example is highest when lobster stock biomass levels are low, and decreases as lobster stock biomass increases.
-It makes intuitive sense that the optimal level of enforcement is not constant over time but rather depends on the stock status of the target fishery and/or dive tourism industry species.
-At low levels of stock biomass, the potential improvements to the stock and the net present value of benefits that those improvements would lead to make it worthwhile to spend more money on costly enforcement.
+As expected, the optimal TAC for the small-scale lobster fishery example is dependent on the stock biomass and the stakeholder archetype.
+Under all stakeholder archetypes, the optimal TAC increases with increasing stock biomass.
+The optimal TAC for the lobster fishery was always lower when a dive tourism industry was present, which makes intuitive sense; in this case, the value that the tourism industry receives from lobster biomass in the water is sufficient to reduce the economically optimal TAC and increase enforcement effort.
+Additionally, it makes intuitive sense that the optimal level of enforcement is not constant over time but rather depends on the stock status of the target fishery and/or species of interest for the dive tourism industry.
+At low levels of stock biomass, the potential improvements to the stock and the net present value of benefits that those improvements make it worthwhile to spend more money on costly enforcement.
 In other words, the shadow value of the biomass of an overfished stock is higher than that of biomass from a healthy stock in our lobster fishery example.
 At higher stock biomass levels, increases in stock biomass are smaller and thus it is more efficient to spend less money on costly enforcement, which may only yield a small increase in stock biomass.
 This result is consistent with previous findings in the literature [32].
-This result has practical implications for managers of small-scale fisheries who hope to implement an economically efficient enforcement system; enforcement should be highest when the stock biomass is lowest (i.e. Overfished), and can decrease over time as the status of the stock improves.
+This result has practical implications for managers of small-scale fisheries who hope to implement an economically efficient enforcement system, especially in fisheries that are currently overfished; enforcement effort should be highest when the stock biomass is lowest (i.e. overfished), and can decrease over time as the status of the stock improves.
 This scenario may require a higher initial investment for enforcement costs, but lower ongoing costs.

-Additionally, optimal enforcement effort is dependent on the industries that derive economic benefits from the ecosystem, and is higher for the case in which a dive tourism industry is present.
-Again, this makes intuitive sense, as the dive tourism industry generates higher profits when there are high levels of biomass in the water.
-In this case, the cost of increasing the enforcement effort is outweighed by the profits that will be generated in the dive tourism industry due higher biomass levels.